Lone Fir Cemetery: 21st century

 In 2004 it was discovered that more graves of Chinese persons likely remained at the site.
 In 2005 city leaders proposed removing the government building that was constructed over the graves of these Chinese immigrants and re-connecting that portion with the main cemetery; it was removed in August 2007.
 In January 2007 Metro took over control of this section of the cemetery after a transfer from the county.
 On August 16, 2007, the cemetery was added to the National Register of Historic Places.
-On November 25, 2020, portions of the cemetery's war memorial honoring Mexican-American soldiers were vandalized with graffiti, The statue which stood atop this section of the war memorial was toppled and vandalized with graffiti as well.
+On November 25, 2020, the portion of cemetery's war memorial honoring Mexican-American soldiers was vandalized with graffiti, The statue which stood atop this section of the war memorial was toppled and vandalized with graffiti as well.

 Currently the cemetery is located between Stark Street on the north and Morrison Street to the south, with Southeast 20th Avenue bounding on the west and Southeast 26th on the east.
 Lone Fir covers 30.5 acre and has over 25,000 graves, with over 10,000 of those unknown due to poor maintenance.
 It is home to the Pioneer Rose Garden.